faithcomesbyhearing/fcbh-dataset-io/bible_brain/timestamp/gen_yaml_db/README.md

 - `-output`: Output directory (required)
   - Directory where YAML files will be written
   - Will be created if it doesn't exist
+- `-duplicate`: Generate YAML that duplicates timestamps from the paired N1/O1 fileset (optional)
+  - Emits YAML with `update_dbp.copy_timestamps_from` pointing to the source DA fileset
+  - Automatically validates per-chapter durations before writing
+- `-duplicate-source`: Override the source testament suffix for duplication (default: `n1`)
+  - Accepts values like `n1` or `o1`
+- `-duplicate-tolerance`: Allowable duration mismatch in seconds when validating duplication (default: `0`)
+  - Chapters exceeding the tolerance cause the YAML to be skipped

 - `-template`: Custom template file (optional)
   - Path to custom YAML template